Generalized Calogero-Sutherland models for Kondo physics in the Luttinger liquid

 We consider the first-quantized many-body wave function

 with

-The Kronecker $\delta$ in Eq.~\eqref{eq:wave-function-continuum} imposes constraints on the state of the localized spin and the number of itinerant particles: there are $M-1$ spin-up (spin-down) particles [and the other $M$ particles have spin-down (spin-up)] when the impurity assumes the up (down) state.
+The Kronecker $\delta$ in Eq.~\eqref{eq:wave-function-continuum} imposes constraints on the state of the localized spin and the number of itinerant particles: There are $M-1$ spin-up (spin-down) particles [and the other $M$ particles have spin-down (spin-up)] when the impurity assumes the up (down) state.
 The value of $\mathrm{sgn}(\sigma_{j}-\sigma_{k})$ is $+1$ if $\sigma_{j}=\uparrow,\sigma_{k}=\downarrow$, $-1$ if $\sigma_{j}=\downarrow,\sigma_{k}=\uparrow$, and $0$ if $\sigma_{j}=\sigma_{k}$.
 A real parameter $\lambda \geq 0$ appears in the power of the Jastrow products.
 The bulk part in Eq.~\eqref{eq:wave-function-continuum-bulk} is very similar to the Halperin $(\lambda + 1, \lambda + 1, \lambda)$ FQH state~\cite{halperin1983}.
 However, the statistics of the itinerant particles has not been specified yet.
-It can be shown that the wave function is a global spin singlet~\cite{Supple}, in conformity with the ``screening'' scenario of Kondo physics.
+It can be shown that the wave function is a global spin singlet (see the Supplemental Material for the proof), in conformity with the ``screening'' scenario of Kondo physics.